Vandivier/afterecon/content/2015-12-07-gods-will-as-objective-utility-and-interpretive-proof.md

 ---
-title: God\'s Will as Objective Utility and Interpretive Proof
+title: "God\'s Will as Objective Utility and Interpretive Proof"
 date: 2015-12-07 06:10:26
 author: John Vandivier
 ---